Protection against retaliation

-You have the right to file a complaint or a Charge of Discrimination, participate in an employment discrimination investigation or lawsuit, or oppose harassment or discrimination without being retaliated against by your employer.
+You generally have the right to file a complaint in court or with a federal agency, file a Charge of Discrimination with the EEOC, participate in an employment discrimination investigation or lawsuit, engage in any protected equal employment opportunity (EEO) activity, or oppose harassment or discrimination without being retaliated against by your employer.
 Punishing applicants or employees for asserting their rights to be free from discrimination or harassment can violate the law.

 This doesn’t entirely protect you from discipline or discharge from your job.
 Your employer may discipline or fire you if there is a non-retaliatory and non-discriminatory reason that would otherwise result in such consequences.
 However, an employer is not allowed to do anything in response to an equal employment opportunity activity that would discourage someone else from resisting or complaining about discrimination.

 We are committed to helping you understand your rights as a worker.
 Many questions about your rights may be answered by using the following elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors: